ZelmaSedano/intermentionz/README.md

 - The user can login using Auth0 (additions: Google Login Feature)
 - The user can add affirmations to their list and view them at any given time
 - User can delete affirmations from table
-- Consume a Quote of the Day API
+- Consumes a Quote of the Day API

 ## Stretch Goals